RyoJerryYu/memos-webhook-py/README.md

 # Memos Webhook Python Implementation

-This is a simple webhook implementation in Python using Flask.
+This is a simple webhook implementation in Python.

 It implements a simple URL resource download feature.
 All url [you-get](https://github.com/soimort/you-get) support for command `you-get https://xxxxx` can be configured to download.